canonical/tdx/README.md

 Do you want to generate insecure HTTPS key and cert for PCCS service?
 [Y] (Y/N) :N
 ```

+NOTE: You may answer "Y" to the last question if you would like to generate a self-signed cert for testing purposes.
+Otherwise, you should install a certificate that is signed by a recognized certificate authority.

 6. Restart the PCCS service.

 ```bash